Navy SEAL Gives the Top 5 Reasons You Get Kicked Out of Spec Ops Training (or Don’t Reach Any Goals You Have):

-In my BUD/S Class 132, we had 140 trainees line up at the start and only 16 men finished.
+In my BUD/S Class 132, we had 140 trainees lined up at the start and only 16 men finished.

-In that initial testing at the on base pool we had over 25 tryout and only 2 sailors made it.
+In that initial testing at the on-base pool, we had over 25 tryouts and only 2 sailors made it.
 That is just to get a PST to go to BUDS.
 That is not counting the medical screening and having a top score on the ASVAB.

 As you read them, think of how you can adapt them to anything you want to achieve in life.

 There are many ways to get kicked out of special forces training.

 The biggest reason for failure is usually because a candidate isn’t ready in some form.
 I have compiled a list of the reasons why a majority of people do not make it past the training.

 REASON #1: LACK OF MOTIVATION AND NOT HAVING A “WHY”

 More Spec Ops candidates fail out of training due to lack of mental toughness than they do the physical.
 Your “why” is what keeps you motivated.
 Without one, your level of achievement drops.

 SOF athletes face enormous physical challenges.
 But the mind quits before the body.

 Most of those who get kicked out are those who cannot push through their grind because they can’t tap into their “why.”
 That’s what allows you to keep going despite negative thinking.